sesam-community/sesam-py/readme.usage.md

-  -no-large-int-bugs    don't reproduce old large int bugs -disable-user-pipes   turn off user pipe scheduling in the target node (DEPRECATED) -enable-user-pipes    turn on user pipe scheduling in the target node -compact-execution-datasets
+  -no-large-int-bugs    don't reproduce old large int bugs -disable-user-pipes   turn off user pipe scheduling in the target node (DEPRECATED) -enable-user-pipes    turn on user pipe scheduling in the target node -upload-delete-sink-datasets
+                        If specified with the 'upload' command, the 'upload' command will delete all existing sink datasets before uploading the new config.
+In some cases, this can be quicker than doing a 'sesam wipe' or 'sesam reset' command when running ci-tests.
+The downside is that there is a larger risk of data and/or config from previous tests influencing the new test-run.
+  -compact-execution-datasets
                         compact all execution datasets when running scheduler -unicode-encoding     store the 'expected output' json files using unicode encoding ('\uXXXX') - the default is UTF-8